 An amazing neurosurgeon CV also needs these tips applied:

-– A Professional Summary has overtaken an objective statement when it comes to standard writing principles.
+- A Professional Summary has overtaken a resume objective when it comes to standard writing principles.
 Basically, you need a short paragraph at the top of the page outlining your most valuable traits.

 - You want to discuss your professional work history in reverse chronological order.
 The reason for this is it shows where you are now and how far you have come from your previous jobs.

 - Add specific achievements to your CV when appropriate.
 For instance, you could state how many people you performed surgery on at a certain workplace.